devopsarr/readarr-go/readarr/docs/QualityDefinitionApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1QualityDefinitionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListQualityDefinitionRequest struct via the builder pattern

 ### Return type